-Several dairy and other producers reported using fish oil in milk and other products and projected lost sales if fish oil was not allowed as part of the non-organic 5% of USDA organic labeled products.
+Several dairy and other producers reported using fish oil in milk and other products and projected lost sales if fish oil was not allowed as part of the non-organic 5% of USDA Organic labeled products.

-As described in the April 2020 discussion document, the HS originally suggested adding three elements to the current fish oil annotation.
-This first element would state that fish oil should be sourced from fishing industry by-product only.
-This annotation would restrict the use of fish caught directly for the sole use of its oil to that of by-products only.
-Note, it is possible that profit from oil extraction from fish by-products may tip the balance in favor of additional stock exploitation and population declines.
-Not addressed was the possibility that krill may also be harvested to extract fish-oil for human consumption.
-However, krill are not recognized as fish.
-Because the National List specifically identifies "fish oil", oils derived from krill are not allowed in organic products and not the subject of this annotation.
+The Handling Subcommittee originally suggested adding three elements to the current fish oil annotation.
+The first element would state that fish oil should be sourced from fishing industry by-product only.
+This annotation would prevent the use of fish caught solely for oil production.
+Note, krill are not recognized as fish.
+Because the National List specifically identifies "fish oil", oils derived from krill are not allowed in organic products and are not the subject of this annotation.